 Before flying, visually impaired passengers traveling with Emirates can receive assistance both at the airport and during the flight.
 If you notify the airline at the time of booking or shortly before departure, you can request guided support through check-in, security, and boarding.

 Onboard, crew members provide personalized help to ensure a safe and comfortable journey.
-Emirates is committed to creating an inclusive flight experience by accommodating special needs with care and professionalism from start to finish.
+Emirates shows a strong commitment to an inclusive flight experience by accommodating special needs with care and professionalism from start to finish.

 • At the airport:

-Emirates’ special assistance program offers a convenient “meet and assist” service, guiding you from check-in to the departure gate or from the aircraft to onward transportation.
-Regular boarding announcements keep you informed, while attentive Emirates staff are always on hand to provide information, directions, and any additional support required throughout the airport experience.
+Regular boarding announcements at the airport will keep passengers informed about their flight timings and status.
+Emirates staff are always on hand to provide information, directions, and any additional support required throughout the airport experience.

 • Onboard services:

 Visually impaired passengers receive personalized safety briefings to ensure a safe and comfortable journey.
-You will be directly contacted by the cabin crew if you have noitified Emirates beforehand.
-Else, youwill have to ask for the services.
+The airline will directly contact you if you have told them about your requirement before your flight departure.
+Otherwise, you will have to request the services.

 Cabin crew members assist by reading menu options aloud and explaining the arrangement of food items during meal service.
 For safety reasons, exit row seating is not available to these passengers.